• About

 10. If I've already been an intern for The Intern Project in the past, can I participate again?

 Yes, if you still a high school student or are graduating from high school you are eligible to apply & participate again.
+However, students who have participated in the summer program can not re-apply again since it is a one time opportunity for all students.

 11. What if I have a family vacation planned or extracurricular activities in the summer?
 Can I still apply?